A Guidebook on Active Directory Security Groups

 Ensure backup and recovery from time to time:

-Your Active Directory configuration must be backed up frequently and periodically.
+Your Active Directory security configuration must be backed up frequently and periodically.
 In case your Active Directory is breached, make use of the disaster recovery process for fast data recovery.

 Centralize and Automate workflows: